-The netidee initiative is funded by the non-profit Internet Foundation Austria (IPA) in accordance with its purpose – to promote the Internet in Austria – using funds from Austrian domain administration activities.
+The netidee initiative is funded by the non-profit Internet Foundation in accordance with its purpose – to promote the Internet in Austria – using funds from Austrian domain administration activities.

-On behalf of the IPA, the FWF has issued a call for basic research projects designed to promote the Internet in Austria as well as the technologies and methods necessary for that purpose.
+On behalf of the Internet Foundation, the FWF has issued a call for basic research projects designed to promote the Internet in Austria as well as the technologies and methods necessary for that purpose.

 Researchers from all disciplines who can contribute to the foundation's objectives in the areas of technology, natural sciences, business and economics, or social sciences.

 The funds from the netidee SCIENCE initiative are intended to promote research on par with the highest international standards in the fields mentioned above.
 In terms of content, the basic research activities funded in this call should make a sustainable contribution to expanding, strengthening and preserving the benefits of the Internet for all members of society.